nmiodice/dash/README.md

-#dash -- bookmarks for your terminal
+# dash bookmarks for your terminal

 Dash is a simple to use tool that allows you to bookmark certain directories that you use in your terminal.
 We call these bookmarks a `dash`.

 When you save a `dash`, the script will automatically save the followign environment variables: `PWD`.
 You can override which variables are saved, making it simple to customize your `dash` environments even further!

-##Examples, features & usage
+## Examples, features & usage

 Dash is easy to use.
 After installing, you can try the following: